apache/flink/docs/dev/table/common.md

 ### Expanding table identifiers

-Tables are always registered with a 3 part identifiers consisting of catalog name, database name and table name.
-The first two parts are optional.
-If they are not provided the current default values will be used.
-Identifiers follow SQL requirements.
-That means that they can be escaped with ``` character.
+Tables are always registered with a 3 part identifier consisting of catalog, database, and table name.
+The first two parts are optional and if they are not provided the set default values will be used.
+Identifiers follow SQL requirements which means that they can be escaped with ``` character.
 Additionally all SQL reserved keywords must be escaped.

 <div class="codetabs" markdown="1">